Anna Lena Menne, M.A.

 Latest Publications

-Social Context in Human-AI Interaction (HAI): A Theoretical Framework Based on Multi-Perspectival Imaginaries
+Social Context in Human-AI Interaction (HAI): Towards a Theoretical Framework Based on Multi-Perspectival Imaginaries

 A.L.
 Menne, C. Schulz, in: C. Stephanidis, M. Antona, S. Ntoa, G. Salvendy (Eds.), HCI International 2026 Posters: 28th International Conference on Human-Computer Interaction, HCI 2026, Montreal, Canada, July 26-31, 2026, Proceedings, Springer International Publishing, n.d.